 Most consumers tend to get confused between sateen and satin.
 Satin usually is a silk satin fabric though now one tends to come across cheaper versions made from polyester, nylon, rayon, or wool.
 Whereas, Sateen is a type of finish and is 100% cotton.
 On sateen, you will come across the one-yarn-under and three-yarn-over weave technique which results in a silky feel and a delicate sheen.

-BEDLAM’s Luxe bedding collection consists of sateen bed sheets which are either 1000 thread-count or have a 500 organic thread-count.
+BEDLAM’s Luxe bedding collection consists of sateen bed sheets in 1000 thread-count.
 As a rule of thumb, anything beyond 400 thread-count will generally have a sateen finish.
 The advantage of Sateen is that you get a satin-like finish without the exorbitant costs or the maintenance.
 Sateen is more tightly woven and has weight making it ideal for all weathers.
 They also wrinkle less and we recommend steam ironing the sheets after washing, as it helps to renew the typical sateen sheen.

-Linen sheets are made of the flax plant and hence have a lot of added benefits.
+Linen is made of the flax plant and hence have a lot of added benefits.
 They tend to be bacteria resistant, ventilating, moisture absorbing and even anti-allergic.
 We recommend linen sheets for spring and summer in particular and those who are okay embracing their wrinkles!

-Hopefully, our blog post has helped to make your mind and decide which is the right fit for you.
-You can explore our entire collection here and pick what suits you the most.
+Hopefully, our blog post has helped to make your mind and decide when you buy bedsheets online.
+You can explore our entire collection and pick what suits you the most.
 As we say leave the chaos outside!